davlo199/MDFHPCode/README.md

 Two .csv files contain the data used from Japan and the Middle America Trench within the "data" directory.
 These are available publicly from [USGS quake search](https://earthquake.usgs.gov/earthquakes/search/).
 For convenience they are provided here.
 The Japan data set is contained in the file "Japan.csv" and the Middle America Trench data set is contained in the file "MAT7623.csv".

+## Slurm parallelisation

+The scripts in code/slurm_parallel are only required for using the batch array parallelisation in the following MATLAB functions.
+If a parallel computer is unavailable simply set "PAR=0" for serial computing.

 ## Parameter Estimation
 Scripts for parameter estimation are contained in the "code/ParamEst" directory.